A Perspective on Time towards Wireless 6G: Conclusion and Future Vision

 Wireless connectivity is the cornerstone of the digital technologies that bridge the gap between the physical and digital world.
 Wireless connections offer remote interaction among humans and machines over extended distances.
 This calls for a careful system optimization to conform to the measurement and perception of time in the physical and digital realm.
-In this sense, the approach of 5G technology to satisfy certain end-to-end real-time requirements has been maximalistic: define the generic \gls{urllc} service in a way that makes the wireless transmission consume a very small, predictable part of the overall timing budget and let the other system components optimize their operation accordingly.
-However, as wireless systems evolve towards 6G, the ambition to immerse the digital into the physical reality will increase and the real-time requirements posed to the wireless connectivity will become even more stringent.
-Recent research has brought a number of other timing measures, such as the \gls{aol}, that are more suitable to characterize the overall real-time operation compared to a mere optimization of a latency parameter.